 Key Market Stats:

-- Home values in Athens, Georgia increased by 11.3% last year and are projected to grow by another 10.2% over the next 12 months.
+- Home values in Athens, Georgia increased by 27.3% over the last year.

-- Over the past five years home values in Athens have gone up by more than 50%.
+- Over the past five years home values in Athens have gone up by 92%.

-- Sales-to-list price ratio is 100%, meaning that homes in Athens are selling for the full asking price.
+- Sales-to-list price ratio is 100%, meaning that homes in Athens are selling for a little bit more than the full asking price on average.

-- Of the 28 neighborhoods in Athens, Rock Springs is the most expensive with a median home listing price of $995,000.
+- Of the 29 neighborhoods in Athens, Skyline is the most expensive with a median home listing price of $649,900.

-- Most affordable neighborhood in Athens is Carrs Hill with a median home listing price of $112,000.
+- Most affordable neighborhood in Athens is Beachwood with a median home listing price of $105,000.

 Key Market Stats: